 Whole number updates indicate when new entries are added.
 Decimal number updates indicate smaller changes, such as expanded commentary on existing entries, papers being replaced (e.g., text replaced with published PDF), references added, corrections of minor errors, and so on.

-The most recent version of this document is available at figshare.com and DoctorZen.net.
+The most recent version of this document is available at figshare.com.